L-mid/min-snr/docs/experiments/e9/e9_prereg.md

   - Qualitative samples show obvious collapse artefacts unique to Min-SNR.
   - Curvature / SNR stats show extreme behaviour for Min-SNR not present in vanilla.

-If a pathology is detected, e10+ may focus on isolating “cosine × Min-SNR” interaction (e.g. by adjusting γ, cap strategy, or SNR definition).
+If a pathology is detected, e10+ may focus on isolating "cosine × Min-SNR" interaction (e.g. by adjusting γ, cap strategy, or SNR definition).
 If not, great!